 Wash and soak the urad dal for an hour.
 We ended up soaking for 2 hrs, so drained and keep it aside for 10 mins.

 Grind in small batches along with peppercorns.

 Do not add water at all, remove and then add salt, rice flour, mix well.

 Make small balls, on a greased plastic sheet, place the ball.
 Then with another greased sheet, gently press it down.

-Remove and after offering the Vada Malai, store in air tight container.
+Remove and after offering the Vada Malai, store in an airtight container.

 Getting the pressed vadai is quite tricky as urad dal is sticky.

-So best method we arrived at, was pressing it down in between two greased plastic sheets.
+So the best method we arrived at, was pressing it down in between two greased plastic sheets.